LenadESP/LenadESP/README.md

 - 👋 Hi, I’m @LenadESP.
-Im actualy learning about python.
-Also learning about google extensions and JS.
+Im actualy learning python.
 I think that we can be friends!
 - Im not so good speakign in english because Im from spain, but if u want, I can speak spanish too.
 - I also like anime so much.